smadadgar/Amazing-Python/Pong game/README.md

 **This game is for two players.
 The right paddle is controlled using the Up and Down arrows, while the left paddle is controlled with the "W" and "S" keys.**

-**A point is awarded each time a player successfully returns the ball, preventing it from hitting the wall.**
+**A point is awarded each time a player successfully returns the ball, preventing it from hitting the wall.
+Conversely, if a player fails to return the ball, the opponent gains a point.**

 **Play the video below to watch the game!**